gidavies/gidavies/README.md

 ### Hi there 👋

-I'm an Enterprise Solutions Engineer at GitHub, helping customers with adopting and using GitHub.
+I'm an Enterprise Solutions Engineer at GitHub, helping customers in North EMEA with adopting and using GitHub.
 I'm based in the UK.

 📫 Best ways to reach me: [Email](gidavies@github.com) or [LinkedIn](https://www.linkedin.com/in/gilesdavies/)